user00000001/tesrasdk-java/docs/en/identity_claim.md

 ## Introduction

-A description of an Ontology Digital ID can be found in our [ONT ID Protocol and Trust Framework](https://github.com/ontio/ontology-DID) document.
+A description of an Tesra Digital ID can be found in our [ONT ID Protocol and Trust Framework](https://github.com/TesraSupernet/tesra-DID) document.

 <br>